人才招聘

 • Guide the preparation of program spending plan.

-• Review and approve spending plan revision.
+• Review and approve all spending plan revisions.

 • Ensure efficient and effective collaborations in the grant management process, delivering desired high-quality outcomes, including: